-Chapter Title

-Key Verse

-- 1. What were the particulars of the census?
-What do they teach us about God's interest in His people? - 2.
-What was the special consideration for Levites and why? - 3.
-Why was the camp arranged as it was?
+Chapter Title Key Verse 1 2 estions: re the particulars of the census?
+What do they teach us about God's in His people?
+2. What wa s the special consideration for Levites and why?
+3. Why was the camp arranged as it was?
 What was the spiritual significance?

-- 1. What is the degree of God's interest in the particulars of your life? - 2.
-Is God's dwelling place central in your life? - 3.
-How would you describe the order (or lack of it) in your camp?
+What about 1.
+What is the at today?
+The degree of God's interest in the particulars of your life?
+2. Is God's dwelling place central in your life?
+3. How wor ald you describe the order (or lack of it) in your camp?